 "I just want to continue being a barbecue seller and cannot stand the pressure from the spotlight," Ms. Chen confided.

-She did not return to business until early 2024.
-While some suddenly famous individuals want to take advantage of the opportunity to be known by many people to make money, Ms. Chen shared at a forum held at Peking University that she "just wants to make a little money quietly."
+It wasn’t until early 2024 that she returned to business.
+While some suddenly famous individuals want to take advantage of the opportunity to be known by many people to make money, Ms. Chen shared at a forum held at Peking University that she “just wants to make a little money quietly.”

-When invited to this forum to share her story of making a living with students at Peking University, Ms. Chen described what her workday is like.
+When invited to this forum to share her story of making a living with Peking University students, Ms. Chen described what her workday is like.
 The first step of her day is to cut goose legs, marinate them with salt and spices for about half an hour, then grill them.
-She sells more than 200 grilled goose legs every day.
+Every day, she sells more than 200 grilled goose legs.

 "I have only one sales principle: building trust with customers and committing to food safety and hygiene," she said.